heschmuc/collectionbuilder_draft/pages/auth-files.md

  - Soup
  - Vegetable

 Here is a word cloud visualization of the Subjects field.
 Here you can see how many times each word was used in the metadata.
+You can also view this word cloud on the [Subjects Page](https://heschmuc.github.io/collectionbuilder_final/subjects.html)
-{% include feature/cloud.html fields="subject" min=2 %}
+{% include feature/cloud.html fields="subject" %}

 ### Dietary
 This section details the dietary restriction field of the metadata.
 The following words are used to describe the recipe as allergen or diet friendly.
 **Allergies**
  - No Gluten
  - No Nuts
 **Diets**
  - Pescatarian
  - Vegan
  - Vegetarian

 Here is a word cloud visualization of the Dietary field.
 You can see how many times each word was used in the metadata.
+You can also view this word cloud on the [Dietary Page](https://heschmuc.github.io/collectionbuilder_final/dietary.html)
-{% include feature/cloud.html fields="dietary" min=2 %}
+{% include feature/cloud.html fields="dietary" %}